SHOC: Sutherland High Speed Optical Cameras

 Current Status & Availability

-• Use of EM mode is prohibited unless demonstrated competence of this mode is provided, due to the risk of permanent damage to the CCD.
+Please note that use of EM mode is prohibited unless demonstrated competence of this mode is provided, due to the risk of permanent damage to the CCD.
 Future software will incorporate safeguards to protect the detector in EM mode.
 In the meantime, observing in EM mode is highly regulated.

 Filters

-Please be sure to list every filter you require for your program in the GRATINGS AND FILTERS field of the SAAO Telescope Time Application form.
+Please be sure to list every filter you require for your programme in the GRATINGS AND FILTERS field of the SAAO Telescope Time Application form.
 This will ensure that your desired filters are scheduled for your run.

 Visitor filters up to 51 mm square and 10 mm thick can also be accommodated.
 Visitors wishing to use their own filters should contact the Head of Telescope Operations (rrs at saao.ac.za) to discuss this when applying for telescope time.